Lisa Lougheed: 1993-1994: Peace + Harmony

 Peace + Harmony, Lougheed's third album, was released in August 1993.
 It was recorded in Toronto, New York City, Chicago, and New Jersey.
 Lougheed collaborated with seven different writers and producers, including Mike "The Hitman" Wilson, David Morales, Christopher Max, Paul Scott, and Shank Thompson.
 Lougheed co-wrote 24 songs with twelve different writers in the span of two weeks, but the album only had ten tracks.
 Lougheed toured across Canada to promote her album, performing in the cities of Saskatoon, Calgary, Edmonton, Surrey, and Vancouver.
 Lougheed performed again at Niagara Falls' New Year's Eve show in 1993 with George Fox and Colin James.

 In January 1994, Lougheed performed "Won't Give Up My Music" at AidScare, AidsCare; a CBC hosted event that was aimed at teenagers to raise awareness of AIDS and promote safe sex.
 Jonathan Torrens was the event's host.
 Additional show members were Sue Johanson, Suzie Landolphi, Snow, The Vacant Lot, and Corky and the Juice Pigs.

 Lougheed was also a judge for the YTV Vocal Spotlight in April 1994.
 She performed at Niagara Falls' New Year's Eve show for the last time, this time alongside Blue Rodeo and Ashley MacIsaac.
 Ken Shaw returned as a host alongside Beverly Thomson and Howard Glassman.

 In 1998, Lougheed sang back-up vocals on and appeared in the music video for Run On, a song performed by Oprah Winfrey.
 The track was used as the theme song for the 13th season of The Oprah Winfrey Show.

-It is believed Lougheed has left the music industry.
-Her most recently credited vocal work was with Celine Dion and R. Kelly in November 1998.
+Her most recently credited vocal work was with Celine Dion and R. Kelly in November 1998 after which Lougheed is thought to have left the music industry.
+She presently resides in Chicago.